rcore-os-infohub/ossoc2020-huiwy-daily/README.md

 - Set up the environment on the new pc, finished lab0, still learning os.

 ## <span id="13"> Day 13 </span>
 - For some unknown reasons, the previous daily report is not pushed. finished lab1, understood most part of lab2 with some notes.
+The reason why I don't use Chinese is that I don't have a Chinese input method.